Portugal plans gradual company tax cuts from next year

 "The main economic priority is the attraction of local and foreign investment, and the reform of the corporate tax system is crucial," said Antonio Pires de Lima, Portugal's new economy minister, told a reporters.

-Pires de Lima was appointed on Wednesday in a cabinet reshuffle aimed at defusing tensions which had threatened Portugal's plan to emerge from its bailout programme in mid-2014.
+Pires de Lima was appointed on Wednesday in a cabinet reshuffle aimed at defusing tensions which had threatened Portugal's plan to emerge from its bailout program in mid-2014.

 Finance Minister Maria Luis Albuquerque said the political uncertainty had made investors more cautious about Portugal but had not put at risk the overall goal of returning to full market financing before June next year.